shaheenp/mygreeneyed/families/asteraceae/achillea/achillea-millefolium.md

 genus: Achillea
 ---

-*Achillea* -- refers to Achilles, hero of the Trojan Wars in Greek mythology, who used the plant medicinally to stop bleeding and heal soldiers' wounds

 *millefolium* -- "thousand-leaved" in reference to the highly dissected foliage

 Native range: temperate regions of N. Hemisphere in Asia, Europe; native to and naturalized in North America